vankessel/vankessel.github.io/blog/_posts/2018-06-16-intro-to-neural-networks-1.md

 ## Anatomy of a Neuron

-The most essential part of any network is a neuron.
-A neuron consists of inputs, weights, a bias, and an activation function.
+Artificial neurons act in a similar manner to biological neurons by propagating signals between each other.
+A typical artificial neuron consists of inputs, weights, a bias, and an activation function.

 {% include image.html url="/assets/images/nn_model.png" desc="A diagram of a standard neuron.
 I will be using a slightly different notation consistent with <a href='http://neuralnetworksanddeeplearning.com/chap2.html'>this tutorial</a>." %}